 With an overabundance of agencies out there, some are likely to be more suited to your needs than others.
 As a general rule it’s probably best to sign up to a small collection – say no more than three – otherwise you may find yourself struggling to fend off eager consultants on the phone all day.

-Thankfully there are plenty of specialist freelance agencies; Major Players, Profiles Creative, Character Creative amongst the agencies a little more nuanced to the freelancers needs.
+Thankfully there are plenty of specialist freelance agencies; Profiles Creative and Character Creative are amongst the agencies a little more nuanced to the freelancers needs.
 Be wary of signing up to more high street agencies, as you may find your CV and skills given little credence and recruiters pushing you into less than suitable roles.

 What are the benefits?